Netflix/genie/README.md

 click a link in the UI and it doesn't work try swapping in localhost for the hostname instead.

 ### Steps:
+1. Open a terminal and navigate to a directory where you will clone Genie
-* Clone the repository
+2. Clone the repository
-    * `git clone git@github.com:Netflix/genie.git` or `git clone https://github.com/Netflix/genie.git`
+    * `git clone https://github.com/Netflix/genie.git` or `git clone git@github.com:Netflix/genie.git` if you have ssh keys already setup with Github
-* Go to the root of the repo
+3. Go to the root of the repo
     * `cd genie`
-* Start the demo
+4. Start the demo containers
     * `./gradlew demoStart`
     * The first time you run this it could take quite a while as it has to download 2 large images (Genie itself and Hadoop) and build two others (a genie-apache image for serving files and a genie-client)